Environmental Management / Initiatives for Environmental Load Reduction

-- Investment in energy-saving air conditioning systems for FY2020 ¥158 million (including installation costs)
+- Investment in energy-saving air conditioning systems for FY2021 ¥43 million (including installation costs)

 Initiatives to Raise Environmental Awareness

 Daiwa Securities Group is striving to raise the environmental awareness of each employee through various initiatives.
 For example, our in-house magazine, "Fuji," has a column entitled "Eco-Initiatives in the Office."
 The column mainly shares the status of the Group's environmental initiatives and introduces environmental measures that can be implemented by employees, depending on their individual awareness.

 When printing documents, we recommend using aggregate printing and double-sided printing.
-We also encourage the reduction of paper usage in conjunction with the introduction of tablet devices by displaying operational guidance and the quarterly rate of reduction of paper usage in areas of offices where multifunction copiers are installed.
-Moreover, as a result of encouraging telecommuting to prevent the spread of COVID-19, we reduced paper consumption by about 51% year on year in FY2020, a substantial decrease.
+We also encourage the reduction of paper usage in conjunction with the introduction of tablet devices, as well as displaying operational guidance and the paper usage reduction costs in areas of offices where multifunction copiers are installed.
+Moreover, as a result of encouraging telecommuting to prevent the spread of COVID-19, we reduced paper consumption by about 16% year on year in FY2021, a substantial decrease.

 Offering Environmentally Friendly Services and Working to Reduce Environmental Loads